 If you've never been bothered by allergies until recently, you might be sleeping on the problem.
 If your mattress is old and your allergies are becoming worse, it's time to make a change.
 Beds literally gain weight over the years due to accumulated microscopic debris and allergens.

 How can you be sure a new mattress won't aggravate your allergies over time?
 You want a bed that ages gracefully, but what other factors should you consider?
 When you're ready to ease your allergies by sleeping on a new mattress, look for these 10 important features.
+Look for these 10 important features whether you're looking for the best mattress for side, back or stomach sleepers:

 1. Resistance to Dust Mites